-Scouting LSU: A look at UF Men's Basketball's Next Opponent - ESPN 98.1 FM / 850 AM WRUF
+Scouting LSU: A Look At UF Men's Basketball's Next Opponent - ESPN 98.1 FM / 850 AM WRUF

 Stats that Matter

-The Gators’ have a huge advantage in three-point shooting and will need to capitalize on this to pull away from the Tigers.
-Florida shoots around 35.2% from three (sixth in the SEC), while LSU makes around 31.7% of their three-point shots (14th in the SEC).
-Additionally, Florida’s opponents are shooting a measly 28.4% from three (second in the SEC) while LSU’s opponents average a 31.6% success rate from three (10th in the SEC).
+The Gators’ have a huge advantage in 3-point shooting and will need to capitalize on this to pull away from the Tigers.
+Florida shoots around 35.2% from 3 (sixth in the SEC), while LSU makes around 31.7% of its 3-point shots (14th in the SEC).
+Additionally, Florida’s opponents are shooting a measly 28.4% from 3 (second in the SEC) while LSU’s opponents average a 31.6% success rate from 3 (10th in the SEC).

 The rebounding ability of both teams will play a big role in the scoring and pace of Saturday’s match as LSU will need to find a way to impede Florida’s high rebound percentage.
 Florida ranks second in the SEC in rebounds per game (with 42 total rebounds per game), while LSU is 15th in the SEC in rebounds allowed to opponents (averaging 37.1 rebounds allowed to opponents per game).

-LSU does have a defensive advantage in blocked shots with that they can use to their advantage this weekend to disrupt Florida’s 47% field goal percentage.
+LSU does have a defensive advantage in blocked shots with that it can use to its advantage this weekend to disrupt Florida’s 47% field goal percentage.
 LSU averages 5.12 blocked shots per game (fifth in the SEC), while Florida averages only 4.77 (seventh in the SEC).

-Despite having homecourt advantage this weekend, LSU has the 15th lowest average home attendance of all SEC teams with only around 7,894 fans per game.
+Despite having homecourt advantage, LSU has the 15th lowest average home attendance of all SEC teams with only around 7,894 fans per game.
 If this game were in Gainesville, one could expect around 9,903 fans to attend.

 Saturday

-While playing a conference opponent on the road is never easy, Florida will look to continue its dominance by taking care of business against LSU and improving to 11-3 in SEC play.
+While playing a conference opponent on the road is never easy, Florida looks to continue its dominance by taking care of business against LSU and improving to 11-3 in SEC play.

-Florida looms over the Tigers as one of five top-25 conference opponents they must face before March’s SEC tournament.
-Furthermore, LSU is in need of big wins to keep their hopes of a deep playoff run alive.
+Florida looms over the Tigers as one of five top-25 conference opponents it must face before March’s SEC tournament.
+Furthermore, LSU is in need of big wins to keep hopes of a deep playoff run alive.